Bengal Sultanate: Economy

-The economy of the Bengal Sultanate inherited earlier aspects of the Delhi Sultanate, including mint towns, a salaried bureaucracy and the jagirdar system of land ownership.
+The economy of the Bengal Sultanate inherited earlier aspects of the Delhi Sultanate, including mint towns, a salaried bureaucracy, and the jagirdar system of land ownership.
 The production of silver coins inscribed with the name of the Sultan of Bengal was a mark of Bengali sovereignty.
 Bengal was more successful in perpetuating purely silver coinage than Delhi and other contemporary Asian and European governments.
 There were three sources of silver.
 The first source was the leftover silver reserve of previous kingdoms.
-The second source was the tribute payments of subordinate kingdoms which were paid in silver bullion.
-The third source was during military campaigns when Bengali forces sacked neighboring states.
+The second source was the tribute payments of subordinate kingdoms, which were paid in silver bullion.
+The third source was during military campaigns when Bengali forces sacked neighbouring states.

 The apparent vibrancy of the Bengal economy in the beginning of the 15th century is attributed to the end of tribute payments to Delhi, which ceased after Bengali independence and stopped the outflow of wealth.
 Ma Huan's testimony of a flourishing shipbuilding industry was part of the evidence that Bengal enjoyed significant seaborne trade.
-The expansion of muslin production, sericulture and the emergence of several other crafts were indicated in Ma Huan's list of items exported from Bengal to China.
-Bengali shipping co-existed with Chinese shipping until the latter withdrew from the Indian Ocean in the mid-15th century.
-The testimony of European travelers such as Ludovico di Varthema, Duarte Barbosa and Tomé Pires attest to the presence of a large number of wealthy Bengali merchants and shipowners in Malacca.
-Historian Rila Mukherjee wrote that ports in Bengal may have been entrepots, importing goods and re-exporting them to China.
+The expansion of muslin production, sericulture, and the emergence of several other crafts were indicated in Ma Huan's list of items exported from Bengal to China.
+Bengali shipping coexisted with Chinese shipping until the latter withdrew from the Indian Ocean in the mid-15th century.
+The testimony of European travellers such as Ludovico di Varthema, Duarte Barbosa, and Tomé Pires attests to the presence of many wealthy Bengali merchants and shipowners in Malacca.
+Historian Rila Mukherjee wrote that ports in Bengal may have been entrepôts, importing goods and re-exporting them to China.